svenssonjoel/lispBM/README.md

 18. The parser allocates heap memory, but there is no interfacing with the GC there.
 19. The parser uses a lot of stack memory, fix by making tail recursive and accumulating lists onto heap directly.
 20. Images (heap + symbol memory).
-21. Rename files with names that may conflict with common stuff (memory.h, memory.c).
+21. (DONE) Rename files with names that may conflict with common stuff (memory.h, memory.c).
 22. (DONE) It should be possible to reset the runtime system.